-Gauge Mine was 2 rounds of basket pattern = 4” diameter, but gauge is not critical for this project, so don’t stress about matching it.
+Gauge: Mine was 2 rounds of basket pattern = 4 inches in diameter, but gauge is not critical for this project, so don’t stress about matching it.

 You can make your round basket any size you like.
 I give instructions for 7 rnds of the basket base, but you can make your basket base smaller or larger than this.
 Complete as many rnds as you like, and then move on to the basket sides.

 Making plarn from plastic grocery bags

 Lay a bag out on a flat surface and smooth it out, with the sides folded in so that you can smooth out all the wrinkles.
 Fold it long ways in fourths.
 Cut off the handles and irregular bits at the top.
 Cut a thin sliver off the bottom to get rid of the seams.

 No need to be precise for this next bit, just eyeball it.
 Cut this long, thin rectangle in half long-ways.
 Layer the two pieces on top of each other and cut them in half again the same direction.
 If you do this correctly, you should now have four loops of plastic bag.
 I suggest you do a bunch of cutting, and put these folded loops into a reusable bag.
 Once you have a bunch, move on to joining them.